 "Mobile subscriber growth remained relatively vibrant through 2001, giving the handset industry a buffer even as upgrade demand fizzled," said analyst Tero Kuittinen from Global Crown Capital.

 "This time around, things could get a whole lot uglier.
-It would seem like Europe is getting hammered," Kuittinen said.
+It would seem like

 The European market -- where almost everybody has a phone and margins are fatter thanks to higher sales of technologically advanced phones -- is set to fall already this year and analysts say this trend is likely to continue next year.